 What is Juvenile Diversion in Destin?

 In some cases, your child may be allowed to enter into a diversion program.
 Diversion programs include Parentally Applied Discipline, Deferred Prosecution Agreements, and Teen Court.
 In order to qualify for one of these programs, the juvenile probation officer assigned to your child’s case will make this recommendation to the prosecutor.
 That decision is made at a meeting between you, your child, and the probation officer called an Intake Assessment.

 The Intake Assessment is crucial in dictating what direction the case ends up going.
 The probation officer will be asking your child a lot of questions and trying to assess whether your son or daughter is likely to reoffend or pose a danger to the community.

 Very few attorneys do this, but I attend ALL Intake Assessments with my clients.
 I will be there with you every step of the way.
 I will also talk to the probation officer before the meeting and send over any mitigating evidence that we have, including report cards, awards, etc. I do this in every case because if the probation officer makes the right recommendation to the prosecutor, it just about guarantees that the prosecutor will go along with it and recommend a diversion program.

-If the juvenile successfully performs, the case will be dismissed and then can be expunged.
+If the juvenile successfully completes diversion, the case will be dismissed and then can be expunged.
 If the juvenile does not successfully perform the case will go back to the juvenile probation officer for reevaluation.

 Taking the Right Steps to Protect Your Child after a Juvenile Arrest in Destin